cellml/libcellml/docs/tutorials/tutorial5/tutorial5_cpp.rst

     MathML3 or MathML4 formats, which are targetted at presentation rather than content alone.

-To proceed with this tutorial you can either write your own MathML string simply copy it from the :code:`resources/tutorial5/mathml.txt` file.

 .. container:: dothis

     **2.a** Create the MathML string(s) representing the following equations: